GeorgeV220/Titanium/README.md

 [PandaSpigot-0050] Metrics by hpfxd
-[PandaSpigot-0054] Disconnect for payload errors by uRyanxD [PandaSpigot-0060] Optimise removeQueue by hpfxd [PandaSpigot-0087] Fix Entity Tracker Rounding by necrozma [PandaSpigot-0092] Backport ArrowDMG fix by Aviana Cruz
+[PandaSpigot-0054] Disconnect for payload errors by uRyanxD [PandaSpigot-0060] Optimise removeQueue by hpfxd [PandaSpigot-0090] Backport ArrowDMG fix by Aviana Cruz

 [IonSpigot-0003] Explosion Improvements by SuicidalKids [IonSpigot-0006] Fix Chunk Loading by SuicidalKids